 Newark Castle is a fine and well-preserved building sitting on the south shore of the Firth of Clyde and enjoying wonderful views across the river.
 Its setting is an unexpected one.
-It lies close to the centre of Port Glasgow and immediately to its west is a shipyard.
-It's all the more surprising to find that until the 1980s another shipyard occupied the now landscaped areas to the east of Newark Castle and to the south of it: in effect completely surrounding it.
+It lies less than half a mile from the centre of Port Glasgow and immediately to its west is a shipyard.
+It's all the more surprising to discover that until the 1980s another shipyard occupied the now landscaped areas to the east of Newark Castle and to the south of it: in effect completely blocking it off from inland view.

-It all looked very different in 1478 when George Maxwell inherited the Barony of Finlanstone and built a castle on this highly desirable site.
+It all looked very different in 1478 when George Maxwell inherited the Barony of Finlaystone and within six years built a castle, his "New Werke of Finlastoun" on this highly desirable site.
+The name seems to have migrated from "New Werke" to "Newark" quite swiftly.
 Parts of George Maxwell's castle remain visible in the structure you see today.
 The core of it was the tower house that forms the end of the east wing.
 The gatehouse that forms the west wing was also a part of the original castle.

-In 1478 the tower house would have stood within a walled enclosure or barmkin whose entrance was through the gatehouse.
+As originally built, the tower house would have stood within a walled enclosure or barmkin whose entrance was through the gatehouse.
 Nothing remains of the outer defensive wall, though the dovecot was a later conversion of one of its original corner towers.
+(Continues below image...)

 Within the barmkin wall there would have been a number of other buildings, including a hall that was probably demolished to make way for the later north range.
 Service buildings like a bakehouse and brew house would also have been built against the inner side of defensive wall, though again these are long gone.

-Major changes were made to Newark Castle by the most notorious of George Maxwell's descendants, Sir Patrick Maxwell.
-A friend of James VI and a power in the land in his own right, Sir Patrick murdered two members of a rival family.
-He was also a wife beater whose long-suffering wife eventually left him, though not before producing 16 children.
+Major changes were made to Newark Castle by the most notorious of George Maxwell's descendants, Sir Patrick Maxwell, who became laird in the 1580s.
+A friend of James VI and a power in the land in his own right, Sir Patrick murdered two members of a rival family in 1584.
+He may also have committed another murder, this time of a distant relative, at a later date.
+Sir Patrick Maxwell was also a wife beater whose long-suffering wife, Lady Margaret Crawford, left him after 44 miserable years of marriage during which time she produced 16 children.

 This large family brought to a head the need for more accommodation.
 In 1597 Sir Patrick made the changes that resulted in the building you see today.
 The main addition was the north range.
 In effect a three storey Renaissance mansion linking together the older tower and gatehouse, this dramatically increased both the quality and quantity of space available to the family.